Code-Institute-Submissions/African-Explorers/README.md

         * Colours
     * [Wireframes](#wireframes)
     * [Features](#features)
-        * Features that have been implemented
-        * Features that will be implemented in the future
+        * Features that could be implemented in the future
     * [Technologies](#technologies-used)
 * [Testing](#testing)
 * [Bugs](#bugs)